 The conflict today

 Armed separatists demand that the two Anglophone-dominated regions of Cameroon, called North West and South West (NWR and SWR), become a new country called “Ambazonia.”
-They are using increasingly violent methods and higher levels of weaponry, including an IED (improvised explosive device), at the International Women’s Day parade in Bamenda on March 8, 2020.
+They are using increasingly violent methods and higher levels of weaponry, including improvised explosive devices (IEDs).

 Moderate Anglophone civil-society leaders continue to call peacefully for increased Anglophone autonomy to solve the crisis, such as going back to a version of Cameroon’s original federalist system (officially in place from 1961-72), perhaps using a Quebec-Canada form of constitutional settlement.